Jorge-Lopes/agoric-components/cosmos-hub-ica/cosmos-hub-ica_demo.md

    <mark>Important:</mark> write this mnemonic phrase in a safe place.

-3. Verify if the account was successfully created (optional)
+3. Verify if the account was successfully created

-   Note: When you query an account balance with zero tokens, you will get this error: No account with address <account_cosmos> was found in the state.
+   Note: When you query an account balance with zero tokens, you will get this error: No account with that address was found in the state.
 This can also happen if you fund the account before your node has fully synced with the chain.
 These are both normal.

    You can request atom from the [Cosmos Faucet](https://discord.com/channels/669268347736686612/953697793476821092).